*Recording made during the summer of 2019 (video source)*

 -

-How do social norms guide our economic decision making?
+How do social norms guide our economic and consumer behavior decision making?

 -